Cosmetics

 General rules and limits for scars

 Scars are not a free feature to add to dinosaurs.
-To add scars to your dinosaur's import, you first need to buy a Small Scar Applicator from the Bone Shop or obtain a Large Scar Applicator from events!
-The following rules apply to both types of Scar Applicator.
+To add scars to your dinosaur's import, you first need to buy a Small Scars item from the Bone Shop or obtain a Large Scars item from events!
+The following rules apply to both types of Scar item.

 • Scars are purely cosmetic